saurabhmittal16/ExyClient/README.md

 - [x] ~~Start date should be before end and after current~~
 - [ ] 404 and Nothing found component
 - [ ] Disable current time in start of new survey form
+- [ ] Use the error object in redux state in components